abrauninger/sublime-cpp-extended/README.md

 ## C++ Extended
 `C++ Extended.sublime-syntax` extends the `C++.sublime-syntax` that is included in Sublime Text 3.  `C++ Extended` includes many small improvements that enable more useful syntax highlighting.

+Also included are two color schemes that take full advantage of the `C++ Extended` syntax:

 ## Calypso
-A dark color scheme that takes full advantage of the `C++ Extended` syntax.
+A dark color scheme.

-## VS Light
+## Telluride
-A light color scheme designed to match Visual Studio's classic color scheme.
+A light color scheme.

 ## Install